 Maui is used to execute jobs in the PBS Torque queues.
 Maui probes the queues at a set interval and checks if enough resources are available.
 If the available resources fulfil the job's requirements, Maui will kick off the job.
 The Maui License does not strictly comply with GNU and GPL licenses; therefore, you won't find it in the EPEL or CentOS repositories.
 We are going to install it from the source code.
-You will need a free registration account to be able to download Maui from the Adaptive Computing's website, but I have made the latest version at the time of this writing available at: http://login.ufs.ac.za/public/
+You will need a free registration account to be able to download Maui from the Adaptive Computing's website: